 Hebrews 10:10-12 / 1 John 5:11-13

 We believe that all who have been regenerated by the Holy Spirit belong to the one true universal church and are directed by the Scriptures to associate themselves in local, visible churches.
 The local church is the only scriptural representation of Christ’s invisible church and consists only of regenerated believers.
 The local church is autonomous in its government and recognizes its own members for the biblical offices of elders and deacon.
 Two ordinances have been committed to the local church – baptism and the Lord’s Supper.
 Both ordinances are observed by believers as needed.
 At Fellowship, we baptize by immersion.
 We believe this willful demonstration serves as a testimony – for the believer, to the church, and to the world.
 If you were sprinkled, poured, or immersed before you actually accepted Christ, then we would encourage you to consider being baptized by one of our pastors.
 However, this is not required for membership.
-The purpose of the church is to lead men to Christ, mature them in faith, and equip them for personal ministry.
+The purpose of the church is to lead men and women to Christ, mature them in faith, and equip them for personal ministry.

 Matthew 16:13-28, 28:18-20 / Acts 2:41-47, 4:1-16 / 1 Corinthians 11:23-29 / Ephesians 2:19-22, 4:11-13 / Hebrews 10:23-25 / 1 Peter 5:1-3